In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: In-Situ Tuning of Interaction Regimes

+Thus, by dynamically tuning the system to $\theta=\theta_{0}$ during idle operations, the AC-Stark shift ($\chi$) is entirely nullified, and $\Gamma_{\phi}$ drops to zero (see solid blue line in Fig.~\ref{fig:chi}(b)).
+This effectively engineers a decoherence-free subspace with respect to cavity photon fluctuations.
+Conversely, for positive detunings in Fig.~\ref{fig:chi}(a), both shifts are negative, ensuring a finite and robust readout contrast across the entire tuning range.

+It is important to emphasize that the in-situ tunability in this model system resolves the inherent trade-off between coherence protection and readout fidelity.
+During qubit operations or idling periods, the system can be dynamically tuned to the sweet spot ($\chi=0$) to completely eliminate photon shot-noise dephasing.
+For state measurement, a fast flux pulse can temporarily tune the system away from this sweet spot to restore a large dispersive shift ($\chi\neq0$), enabling high-fidelity readout before returning to the protected regime.

-Another crucial aspect of dispersive readout is the Purcell effect, which describes the qubit relaxation induced by photon leakage from the resonator~\citep{Sete2014}.
-The Purcell decay rates for the three regimes are given by
+Finally, we address the Purcell effect, which describes the qubit relaxation induced by photon leakage from the resonator~\citep{Sete2014}.
+The Purcell decay rate is given by $\Gamma_{\mathrm{P}}=\Gamma_{\mathrm{JC}}+\Gamma_{\mathrm{AJC}},$ where the JC and AJC contributions to the Purcell decay rate are given by

-A key difference lies in the energy denominators.
-In the JC case, the rate is determined solely by the detuning $\Delta$, while in the AJC case the relevant scale is the large frequency sum $\Sigma$.
-As a consequence, the Purcell effect is strongly suppressed in the AJC regime, offering a potential route toward protecting the qubit from measurement-induced relaxation.
-In the Rabi case, both contributions coexist, leading to a larger decay rate.